 The course provides math instruction in applied math concepts to include whole numbers, fractions, decimals, geometrical concepts and shapes, interpreting graphs and charts, statistical information and probability along with algebraic expressions and equations to meet the math skills required for high school graduation.
 High school completion credit only.
 May be repeated as needed.
-Prerequisite: Students must be enrolled in a Basic Skills class and have taken the CASAS pre-test
+Prerequisite: Students must be enrolled in a Basic Skills class.